connamara/quickfixn/README.md

 The website specific files live in `/web`.

-The website also servers tutorial files from the `/tutorial` directory.
+The website also serves tutorial files from the `/tutorial` directory

 Markdown should be used for all tutorial files whenever possible, so that viewers of the source can easily read plain text documnetation.

 For development purposes, you can install the `shotgun` web server;
 this will re-load the website on every request.
+To start the website with shotgun, simply run shotgun at the top directory:

+    shotgun -p 3002